Welcome to the

 the lives of their Ostfriesen ancestors.

-Click here for a sample OGSA newsletter and an index of our newsletter articles.
+Click here for a SAMPLE OGSA JOURNAL and an INDEX OF OUR JOURNAL ARTICLES.

 OGSA's book collection is located in the Minnesota Genealogical Society (MGS), 1185 Concord St. North, South St Paul, MN; 651-451-6472; www.mngs.org